karesansui/memo/README.md

-Hello,
+Dear Karesansui users,

-This is a test message for an experiment of new privilege funcion.
+This message is only for testing a new feature of GitHub user privilege.